Killian-Morin/42-philosopher/README.md

   - the time to sleep (in millseconds)
   - (optional) the number of meal each philosophers must eat to stop the simulation

-Once the simulation is started, at each action the corresponding message is on the prompt
+Once the simulation is started, at each action a corresponding message is sent to the terminal running the simulation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>